SSobol77/Say-Salomon/README.md

-# Say-Salomon
+# Say-Salomon for Eden AI
 ## Integration of Eden AI code for C++, Java, Python, Javascript, Ruby, Ruby in one file.

-Asynchronous text-to-speech conversion, asynchronous speech-to-text conversion, automatic translation Eden AI
+**What does the code do:**
+* Text To Speech
+* Text To Speech Async
+* Speech To Text Async
+* Automatic Translation
+* Generation
+* Spell Check

 Eden AI provides code integration for asynchronous text-to-speech conversion, asynchronous speech-to-text conversion, and automatic translation.

+&nbsp;

-To use these features, you previously had to do the following:
+To use these functions, previously you had to perform the following steps in the case of Python:

 **Install the Eden AI Library:** Before starting the integration, make sure you have the Eden AI library installed.

 You can do this using a package manager like pip:

 ``$ pip install edenai``

 **Import the Library in Your Code:**
 For asynchronous text-to-speech conversion:

-*python:*
 ```
 import edenai